 Gears - Ball Winder

-The gears can be broken if the owner does not keep the system clean of fiber debris and other gunk.
+However, the gears can be broken if the owner does not keep the system clean of fiber debris and other gunk.
 Foreign material will jam the gear crevices and then in order to turn it the user must apply excessive force to turn the handle and that is where the trouble comes in.
 If the ball winder is dropped and a severe shock is exerted against the handle, this could also cause the smaller gears to break a tooth.

 The Bevel gear must be changed out by NKK since it pinned onto a 10mm shaft.
 Both the Cluster and the Torque Tube Gears can be changed out by the user.